mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 #FIXED WIDTH TEXT FILE TOOLKIT

-Imagine this: You want to work with Open Data from a local/state/federal agency, but the specific data you want comes in only one format-- fixed width text files.
+Let's say you want to work with Open Data from a local/state/federal agency, but the data comes in only one format: fixed width text files.

 Why couldn't it be JSON?
 Or XML?